-Our executive officers and directors and their affiliates beneficially own, in the aggregate, shares representing approximately 36.7% of our common stock before this offering.
-If we issue and sell the shares of common stock that we are offering hereby, then assuming a public offering price of \$7.25 per share, which was the last reported sale price of our common stock on the NASDAQ Global Market on April 2, 2015, our executive officers and directors and their affiliates will own, in the aggregate, shares representing approximately 29.7% of our common stock after this offering, assuming no exercise by the underwriters of their option to purchase additional shares of our common stock and no exercise of options or warrants outstanding as of February 28, 2015.
+Following the closing of this offering, our executive officers and directors and their affiliates will beneficially own, in the aggregate, shares representing approximately 28.6% of our common stock, assuming no exercise by the underwriters of their option to purchase additional shares of our common stock and no exercise of options or warrants outstanding as of February 28, 2015.
 As a result, following this offering, if these stockholders were to choose to act together, they would be able to exert a significant degree of influence over matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would substantially influence the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.